zayd9549/redolog_multiplexing/README.md

     style C fill:#fbeee6,stroke:#d35400,stroke-width:2px
 ```

-🌀 Oracle continuously **cycles through redo log groups**:
-It writes to `CURRENT`, then switches to the next group in the sequence.
+🌀 Oracle continuously **cycles through redo log groups** — it writes to the `CURRENT` group, then switches in sequence.

 ---